 \subsection{Heuristics}

 Given the computational complexity of identifying an optimal way of hiding the source of diffusion, we will now focus on heuristic methods instead.
-The first class of heuristics that we consider is adding bots to the network.
-We use the term ``supporters'' to describe the nodes already present in the network and willing to accept connections from the bots.
-These supporters do not necessarily need to be the evader's associates, and are not restricted to those who are intentionally cooperating to hide the source of diffusion.
-For example, they could be laypeople who are susceptible to accepting friend requests from strangers on social media platforms.
-This is indeed plausible, since it has been shown that around half of Facebook users are willing to accept friendship requests from strangers~\cite{nagle2009can}.
-Then, to best conceal their identity, the evader must optimize the list of contacts of each bot, which can include any of the supporters and any of the other bots.
+The first class of heuristics that we consider is adding confederates to the network.
+We use the term ``supporters'' to describe the nodes that are already present in the network and are willing to accept connections from the confederates.
+These supporters do not necessarily need to be the evader's associates, and are not restricted to those who are intentionally cooperating to hide the source.
+Then, the evader must optimize the list of contacts of each confederate, which can include any of the supporters and any of the other confederates.
 Let us first consider how contacts are chosen from the list of supporters.
-Assuming that the evader wishes to connect each bot to $k$ supporters, we consider three alternative heuristics: \begin{itemize}\itemsep-0.1cm \item \textbf{Hub}---for each bot, connect it to the $k$ supporters with the greatest degrees (this way, all bots get connected to the same $k$ supporters); \item \textbf{Degree}---for each bot, connect it to the $k$ supporters with the greatest degree out of those who are not yet connected to any other bot (if no such supporters exist, select from the ones connected to the smallest number of bots); \item \textbf{Random}---for each bot, connect it to $k$ supporters chosen uniformly at random. \end{itemize}
+Assuming that the evader wishes to connect each confederate to $k$ supporters, we consider three alternative heuristics: \begin{itemize}\itemsep-0.1cm \item \textbf{Hub}---for each confederate, connect it to the $k$ supporters with the greatest degrees (this way, all confederates get connected to the same $k$ supporters); \item \textbf{Degree}---for each confederate, connect it to the $k$ supporters with the greatest degree out of those who are not yet connected to any other confederate (if no such supporters exist, select from the ones connected to the smallest number of confederates); \item \textbf{Random}---for each confederate, connect it to $k$ supporters chosen uniformly at random. \end{itemize}

-Each of the above heuristics has two versions, depending on how the bots are connected to each other.
-In particular, we consider two possibilities: \begin{itemize}\itemsep-0.1cm \item \textbf{Just supporters}---every bot is connected only to supporters, implying that there are no edges between bots; \item \textbf{Clique}---every bot is connected to every other bot, implying that the bots form a clique. \end{itemize} For each heuristic, we add the word ``clique'' to indicate that the bots are connected to each other, e.g., by writing ``Hub clique''.
-Otherwise, if there are no connections between the bots, we write the name as it is, e.g., ``Hub''.
+Each of the above heuristics has two versions, depending on how the confederates are connected to each other.
+In particular, we consider two possibilities: \begin{itemize}\itemsep-0.1cm \item \textbf{Just supporters}---every confederate is connected only to supporters, implying that there are no edges between confederates; \item \textbf{Clique}---every confederate is connected to every other confederate, implying that the confederates form a clique. \end{itemize} For each heuristic, we add the word ``clique'' to indicate that the confederates are connected to each other, e.g., by writing ``Hub clique''.
+Otherwise, if there are no connections between the confederates, we write the name as it is, e.g., ``Hub''.